President: Alanna Moses

 Place and Time

-We meet at the Gourmet Grub Restaurant, 5:30 PM for dinner 1st Tuesday and noon for lunch 2nd and 3rd Tuesdays with an entertaining/educational program each time.
+We meet at the Gourmet Grub Restaurant, 5:30 PM for business/social meetings 1st Monday and noon for lunch 2nd and 3rd Tuesdays with an entertaining/educational program each time.

 Satellite Meetings - 3rd Monday - 5:30pm at Broken Plow onn west 10th St.